leancodepl/corelibrary/docs/domain/03_aggregates.md

 ### Id

 [`IAggregateRoot`](../../src/Domain/LeanCode.DomainModels/Model/IAggregateRoot.cs) requires you to specify identity type.
 Every aggregate has an `Id` property of the specified type.
+We recommend using source-generated Ids as Id types.

 ### `IOptimisticConcurrency.DateModified`